mevert/react-and-expressjs/README.md

 # Express API and React frontend
-This example project presents a way to use Express.js REST API and React frontend.
+This example project presents a way to use Express.js and React.

-### Technologies and useful librarires ###
+## Technologies and useful librarires ##
 API
 - Express.js
 - Mocha, Chai